mbudnek/google-home-hubitat-community/README.md

 - Current Brightness Attribute: The device attribute used to query the current brightness level of the device.
 Should be in the range 0-100.
 Maps to the `level` attribute by default.
 - Set Brightness Command: A device command used to set the brightness of the device.
 Should accept a brightness level in the range 0-100.
 Maps to the `setLevel` command by default.

+- Armed/Disarmed Attribute: The device attribute used to query the current alarm status of the device.
+Maps to the `securityKeypad` attribute by default.
+- Current Arm Level Attribute: The device attribute used to query the current alarm level of the device.
+Maps to the `securityKeypad` attribute by default.
+- Exit Delay Value Attribute: The device attribute used to indicate how long the user has until the alarm is set.
+Maps to the `exitAllowance` attribute by default.
+- Supported Alarm Levels: The device attribute used to indicate which alarm levels are available.
+Available selections are "Disarm, Home, Night, Away".
+For each setting the following settings are available:
+	- Google Home Level Names for Disarm: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Disarm` attribute by default.
+	- Hubitat Command for Disarm: The device command used to set this level.
+Maps to the `disarm` attribute by default.
+	- Hubitat Value for Home: The device value returned when the device is set to this level.
+Maps to the `disarmed` attribute by default.

+	- Google Home Level Names for Night: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Night` attribute by default.
+	- Hubitat Command for Night: The device command used to set this level.
+Maps to the `armNight` attribute by default.
+	- Hubitat Value for Night: The device value returned when the device is set to this level.
+Maps to the `armed night` attribute by default.

+	- Google Home Level Names for Home: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Home` attribute by default.
+	- Hubitat Command for Home: The device command used to set this level.
+Maps to the `armHome` attribute by default.
+	- Hubitat Value for Home: The device value returned when the device is set to this level.
+Maps to the `armed home` attribute by default.

+	- Google Home Level Names for Away: Comma separated list of synonyms that Google can send to set this level.
+Maps to the `Away` attribute by default.
+	- Hubitat Command for Away: The device command used to set this level.
+Maps to the `armAway` attribute by default.
+	- Hubitat Value for Away: The device value returned when the device is set to this level.
+Maps to the `armed away` attribute by default.

 ### CameraStream

 The CameraStream trait is used to map compatible video streams for viewing on ChromeCast enabled devices (Nest Hubs, ChromeCast, etc).